izzymoriguchi/ud851-Exercises/README.md

       - Add the fragment by putting the fragment tag in the Activity layout file
       - Add the theme for the preference (required)
   - T06.03-Exercise-ReadingFromSharedPreferences
     - Read preferences from SharedPreferences and update
       - Get default shared preference by calling getDefaultSharedPreferences
+  - T06.04-Exercise-UseResources
+    - Learn how to use strings and bools resources for string/boolean constants